zwang378/BitcoinPriceMonitorSpring/README.md

 BitcoinPriceMonitorSpring
 =============================

 A simple RESTful service shows important Bitcoin information only.
 You can see a few Bitcoin information on this web app.
-The purpose of this project is to implement the idea of MVC/MTV on Django.
+The purpose of this project is to implement RESTful services with MVC on Spring Framework.

 There is no database in this project.
 The data source is the real-time Bitcoin information provided by Bitstamp.